 International schools are by far the most popular option for expats in Shenzhen.
 These schools offer a diverse range of curricula and language options for foreign children.

 Most international schools in Shenzhen teach the acclaimed International Baccalaureate curriculum.
-Expat families will also find schools that offer country-specific curricula, such as the education systems of Japan, Canada, the UK and the US.
+You can also find international schools offering country-specific curricula, such as the Japanese, Canadian, British, and American systems.

 Nurseries in Shenzhen

-Preschool is not compulsory in China, but many daycare, nursery and kindergarten options are available.
-Young infants who can generally pick up language easier than older children may do well in a Chinese preschool or a kindergarten with a bilingual programme.
+Preschool is not compulsory in China, but there are many nursery, daycare, and kindergarten options across the city.
+Young infants who can pick up language more easily than older children may do well in a Chinese preschool or a kindergarten with a bilingual programme.

 Early education that follows programmes such as Montessori can also be found, while some preschools are part of larger international schools.